 How You Dress Matters.
 The Left also suggests I’m racist for this tweet:

 That’s weird, since nothing in the tweet references race, since it’s not about race.
 Lots of people of all races dress in this fashion!
 If you’re inherently connecting EBT cards (more white people are on food stamps than any other race) and saggy pants to black people, perhaps that’s because you’re being a racist, you idiots.

 Controversial Opinions That The Left Just Doesn’t Like.

 Describing Rahm Emanuel As A “Kapo.”
 In a 2010 column, I described White House Chief of Staff Rahm Emanuel as a kapo – a Jew who helped Nazis target Jews during the Holocaust.
 My basis for that statement was a Jerusalem Post report that Emanuel had told members of the American Israel Public Affairs Committee that “Thwarting Iran’s nuclear program is conditional on progress in peace negotiations between Israel and the Palestinians.”
 Jeffrey Goldberg, the Obama administration’s appointed stooge, denied the account on the Obama administration’s behalf (Goldberg admitted that if Emanuel had said it, “that would be blackmail”).
 Nonetheless, the Obama administration moved full-scale toward promoting Iran’s regional terror ambitions, with Emanuel’s help.
-The kapo language was probably too charged.
+The kapo language was too charged.
 But Emanuel’s participation in the Obama administration’s pro-Iran agenda was despicable.